keith-turner/ecoji/docs/encoding.md

 corresponds with its 10-bit ordinal for encoding.
 For more information see [emojis.md](emojis.md).

-In [mapping.go](../mapping.go) the 1024 emojis and the padding emojis are defined.
-These same emojis should be used in other languages.

 ## Versions

 Ecoji currently has two versions that each have their own sets of emojis.